Missing Gabby Petito: Police defend approach to questioning Brian Laundrie, who is now also missing

 North Port Police spokesman Josh Taylor tells Fox News 'there is no information that a crime took place here'

-JACKSON, Wyo. – When Gabby Petito went missing sometime in late August and her fiancé Brian Laundrie allegedly showed up alone at his parents’ home in Florida in her van – refusing to tell police he last saw her – critics around the country wanted to know why authorities didn’t drag him in for questioning.
+JACKSON, Wyo. – When Gabby Petito went missing sometime in late August and her fiancé Brian Laundrie allegedly showed up alone at his parents’ home in Florida in her van – refusing to tell police where he last saw her – critics around the country wanted to know why authorities didn’t drag him in for questioning.

 "The North Port Police Department has no authority to execute a possible federal search warrant on our own," department spokesman Josh Taylor told Fox News Digital Sunday.
 "I don’t see how anyone without all the facts in this case can come up with a reasonable conclusion and opinion on the matter."

-He said that investigators have still not established whether a crime even took place – in Florida or out West.
+He said investigators have still not established whether a crime even took place – in Florida or out West.
 And he noted that many details about the case have been kept secret to preserve the integrity of the investigation.

 MISSING GABBY PETITO: EXPERT DEFENSE ATTORNEY 'WOULDN'T BE SURPRISED IF THERE'S AN ARREST' OF FIANCE